-This page is mostly a quick introduction to basic battery principles, how they are applied in electronics, and energy storage for portable/backup power.
+This page is mostly a quick introduction to basic battery principles and how they are applied in electronics.
+Such as energy storage for portable/backup power.

-Batteries and their circuits/systems become more dangerous as they get larger and/or can provide more power.
-Always consult with experts that specialize in building the same type of systems you are interested in building and follow their safety precautions.
+Warning: Batteries and their circuits/systems become more dangerous as they get larger and/or can provide more power.
+Always consult with experts that specialize in building the same type of systems you are interested in building.
+Follow their safety precautions.

 Basic components for backup power:

 - Battery (bank) – Provides the needed amount of power, for the needed amount of time, to the desired load and other components that use up power.
 Watt is the unit of power.
 Watthours is the unit of power over time.

 - Inverter or buck/boost converter – Takes in power from the battery, and outputs a different voltage (and thus current) that works better for the load.

 - Convert power (voltage versus current).
 Therefore you get close to the same power out as is put into it, even though the voltage changes.

 - Battery maintenance system (BMS) – Reduces the chances that batteries will be damaged.
 They are typically built into larger batteries these days.

 - Connectors and cables/wires – Transfers power from one component to another.
 Must be able to safely handle the current that it needs to carry.
 Care must also be taken so that connectors don’t short circuit.
 Short circuits are a direct positive to negative connection, or other connection made earlier than desired.